|A Surrey Docks Walk

 Route & what to see

 This walk from Surrey Quays Station (Overground) to Canada Water Station (Overground & Jubilee lines) includes a diversion along Deptford Strand.
 With this the distance is about 5¼ miles.
 Refreshment and toilet facilities are very limited away from the Surrey Quays Retail Centre.
-There are 2 restaurants on Rotherhithe Street; The former 3 Compasses at the north end of Beatson Walk is now a Pizza Lounge and Old Salt Quay is at Spice Island on the riverfront north of Surrey Water.
-The bar and restaurant of the Hilton Hotel at Nelson Dock are open to non-residents.
+Cafe in Canada Water Library.
+Some restaurants on Rotherhithe Street.

 There are some information boards on this route.
 More on features in UPPER CASE can be found on the additional information page.